Author earnings are in freefall. 25% of all authors surveyed earned $0 in book-related income in 2017.

-If you don’t have one, or you have not updated it in a long while, optimising your author page should be the first thing you can do to help sell books.
+If you don’t have one, or you have not updated it in a long while, optimizing your author page should be the first thing you can do to help sell books.

 3. Promote your books

 There is no doubt that you need some forms of book promotion.